gratipay/gratipay.com/www/about/policies/terms-of-service.md

 for which you have a separate agreement with Gratipay that is explicitly in addition to or in place of these Terms), and these Terms supersede and replace any prior agreements between you and Gratipay regarding the Service.
-There shall be third party beneficiaries to the Terms.
+There shall be no third-party beneficiaries to the Terms.